alakajam-team/alakajam/articles/alakajam-competition-rules.md

     * Fix bugs ;
     * Fix balance issues or annoyances *but only* if they're so terrible that people can't properly finish your game.

-All third-party assets listed above are allowed as long as you have the license to use them.
-Check the licensing terms and in doubt, consult the author.
+Those third-party assets exceptions are only allowed as long as you have the license to use them.
+Please check the licensing terms and in doubt, consult the author.

 ### Unranked division